department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-new.md

 - [ ] 8.
 Let help desk know this has been done.

 #### CMS Help desk
 - [ ] 9.
 HD notifies editor and any other stakeholders.

-### Vet Center

-CMS help desk steps
-- [ ] 1.
-Become aware that the new facility is now on the Facility API (typically, via a Flag).
-- [ ] 2.
-Check with RCS(?) what district it belongs to.
-- [ ] 3.
-Move the section to the appropriate district.
-- [ ] 4.
-Communicate with editor (do they need to be onboarded) @todo write sample email.
-- [ ] 5.
-When editor has prepared content and let help desk know, reassign this issue to appropriate CMS engineer on Product Support team, for bulk publishing.

-CMS engineer
-- [ ] 6.
-CMS engineer bulk publishes nodes and facility.
-- [ ] 7.
-CMS engineer edit facility node and remove `New facility` flag and save node.
-- [ ] 9.
-Let help desk know this has been done.

-CMS Help desk
-- [ ] 9.
-HD notifies editor and any other stakeholders.

 ### Team